 - If after the total duration they aren’t crispy enough for you add 2 minutes and check again.

 Now they’re ready to eat y’all!!
-Throw them in a bowl or serve on plates with some french fry dip for the kids and enjoy.
+Throw them in a bowl with cheese, or serve on plates with some french fry dip for the kids and enjoy.
 I guarantee they will be the hit of everyone’s plate.

 We serve these with tons of different air fryer dinner recipes but some of our favorites are: